ageumenezesDev19/trybe-course_exercises/módulo-1_fundamentos-do-desenvolvimento-web/bloco-03_introducão-à-html-e-css/dia-3-html-e-css-seletores-e-posicionamento/exercícios/README.md

 1. Put my name, my photo and the description I wrote about me inside blocks;
 2. The description must be next to the photo;
-3. Center my name on the page;
+3. Center my name on the page (In this case it didn't look good so I centered it on my photo);
 4. Use padding and put a background color on my photo that is different from the background color on the rest of the page;
 5. Add margin and padding to the elements I deem necessary;
-6. Put styles only on the odd items on the list of my skills.
+6. Put styles only on odd items in my skills list (I put a specific border for that).

+#### I did all this and added other things like:

+- Defined a background color for the article;
+- Added internal links using arrow icons.